foukonana/RN_fraud_detection/README.md

 source fraud_detection_env/bin/acticate
 pip install -r requirements3.txt
 ```
-All scripts of the repo are executed in the main directory
+*All scripts of the repo must be executed while being in the main directory